Colleges of the University of York: Social activities

 The colleges are responsible for many of the social activities of their members, and each JCRC/CSAC organises the 'Fresher's Week' activities for its college.
 Another central role is the appointment of STYCs (an abbreviation for Second and Third Year Contacts) who are returning students who are responsible for looking after new first years.

 Intercollegiate sport is one of the main activities of the colleges.
 Currently there are 21 leagues with weekly fixtures, in addition a number of one day events are organised as well.
 The results of the leagues and the one-day events are combined to determine the winner of the 'College Cup', in the 2013/14 standings James College won, with Derwent College coming second, and Alcuin College coming third.

-In 2014 a new tournament was created "College Varsity" which was held between York's colleges and the colleges of Durham University.
-York hosted the first tournament which was won by Durham's colleges, as was the second held in Durham.
-The third tournament was held in 2016 and was hosted and won by York.
+In 2014, College Varsity was created which is held between York's colleges and the colleges of Durham University.
+York hosted the first tournament which was won by Durham's colleges.
+Since then the host university has alternated, though the 2021 event was canceled due to COVID-19 pandemic.